Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 To model the dynamics of the slew joint, we train two \acp{MLP} using real machine data.
 The first \ac{MLP} $\mathcal{F}_p$ predicts the pressures in the left and right chambers $\mathbf{P} = [P_l, P_r]^\top$ given past inputs and system states:

-where $u$ is the control input, $\omega$ is the angular velocity of the cabin, and $I_z$ is the configuration-dependent inertia around the rotation axis; it is computed from the arm position and the nominal link weights, assuming the tool as a point mass.
+where $u$ is the control input, $\omega$ is the angular velocity of the cabin, and $I_z$ is the configuration-dependent inertia around the rotation axis; it is computed from the arm position and the nominal link weights, approximating the tool and its load as a single point mass.
 The notation $\cdot_{[i:j]}$ denotes the discrete time series of the given quantity from step $i$ to step $j$, inclusive.
 The second \ac{MLP}, $\mathcal{F}_\omega$, using the pressure predictions as an input, predicts the joint velocity:

 As observed in~\cite{Spinelli24ReinforcementLearning}, this two-stage architecture, which separates pressure prediction from velocity prediction, effectively decouples the hydraulic and mechanical dynamics of the actuator, resulting in better modeling accuracy.